MicrosoftDocs/powerbi-docs/articles/powerbi-service-interact-with-a-report-in-editing-view.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="10/14/2015"
+   ms.date="11/30/2015"
    ms.author="mihart"/>
 # Interact with a report in Editing View in Power BI

 In report [Editing View](powerbi-service-go-from-reading-view-to-editing-view.md) in Power BI, you have lots of flexibility in designing a report.
-All the [Reading View](powerbi-service-interact-with-a-report-in-reading-view.md)functionality is available -- plus lots more.
+All the [Reading View](powerbi-service-interact-with-a-report-in-reading-view.md) functionality is available -- plus lots more.

 ### Add a page